 The crown is the part of the tooth that is visible above the gumline.
 Some people request crown lengthening for cosmetic purposes, while others need the procedure to expose decayed or broken areas of teeth.

 A periodontist — a gum specialist — may perform a crown lengthening to expose more tooth structure before they can fit a bridge or perform another restorative dental procedure.

 In this article, we describe what crown lengthening involves, including how a person prepares, what they can expect during the procedure, and what recovery entails.

-People with gummy smiles typically have more than 3 millimeters of exposed gum.
+People with gummy smiles typically have

 The procedure involves removing soft tissue and sometimes bone to increase the amount of tooth that is visible.